bdweix/MiniC-to-Wasm-Compiler/MiniCEval.md

 Overall this is the paramter than is going to be passed to our Env to create the enviroment.
 This adheres closely to our defined grammer and typing checking we have layed out.

-**Question for Muller: where specifically in our grammar is this?
+**Question: where specifically in our grammar is this?
 Trying to visual the translation from definition to code here…is this all just matching up with the operator definition and then typing checking with injection tags?**

 **Personal note: practice the conversions with this again, review problem on the test**